Do it all yourself

 Booking the burial or cremation

 You will need to call the crematorium or burial ground to book the date and time of the funeral.
 If you intend to hold a ceremony at a separate venue you will need to coordinate the bookings, allowing time to travel from one to the other.
-If you are planning to employ a celebrant to help you with the ceremony, call them to check their availability before making any bookings.
+If you are planning to employ a faith leader, celebrant or someone to help you with the ceremony, call them to check their availability before making any bookings.

 Obtain a suitable coffin